Gittyeam/SL-B/README.md

  - communityna.csv csv cleaned version, removed 25 columns with many null and the 'fold' column not useful for prediction (1994 x 102)

- - ipynb notebook with the code for the cleaning and some trial plot
+ - SL clean dataset.ipynipynb notebook with the code for the cleaning and some trial plot